sandswim/website/pages/clubchampionships.md

 More information about rules can be found [here](files/Basic%20guide%20and%20rules.pdf) and [here](files/rules%20for%20club%20championships.pdf).

 ### Awards and Records
-First, second and third place ribbons will be awarded for each competitive age group, stroke and distance category.
+First, second and third places will be awarded for each competitive age group, stroke and distance category.
 In each age-competitive event, competitors can accrue points towards age champion according to their place.
 Swimmers in Open and 12.5m events can accrue points toward Open Champion and Age Champion.

-Please [click here](files/Age%20Group%20Points.pdf) to see the how points will be allocated.
+Points are awarded as follows:
+5 points for 1st
+3 points for 2nd
+1 point for 3rd

 Age Champion medals and certificates for swimmers who break club and championship records will be awarded on Trophy Night.
 Age Champions are awarded to the boy and girl swimmer gaining the most points across all events in their age group.
 The age group events are 25m or 50m in each of the four strokes (free, back, breast and fly) and either the 100m or 200m medley.